Silky Terrier

 Silky Terrier Health

-Silky Terriers have a lifespan of 13 to 15 years and have a few health issues.
-It’s important pup parents know these potential health problems so they can keep their dog healthier for longer.
+Silky Terriers have a lifespan of 13-15 years and have a few health issues.
+It’s important pup parents know these potential health problems, so they can keep their dog healthier for longer.

 • Cataracts: Silkies tend to be especially prone to cataracts as they age.
 Cataracts cause blindness and may be corrected with surgery.

-• Pancreatitis: Pancreatitis is a potentially life-threatening condition.
-It literally means “inflammation of the pancreas.”
-Signs of pancreatitis include frequent vomiting (within hours), diarrhea, loss of appetite, dehydration and weakness.
-Depending on the severity, your vet may treat it immediately with an IV-fluid therapy, then manage it long-term with a low-fat diet.
-(No more sneaky bits of bacon!)
+• Pancreatitis: Pancreatitis is the inflammation of the pancreas and is a potentially life-threatening condition that Silkies may be more prone to than other dogs.
+Signs of pancreatitis include frequent vomiting, diarrhea, loss of appetite, dehydration and lethargy.
+Depending on the severity, your vet may treat it immediately with hospitalization on IV-fluid therapy, then manage it long-term with a low-fat diet.

 Silky Terrier History